ANALOGUE SITES

 His works have been commissioned by and exhibited at major heritage sites, museums, foundations, and biennials, including Artangel’s public art commission at the UK Parliament (2016), the Chicago Architecture Biennale (2017), Venice Art Biennale (2009), V&A Museum, Louis Vuitton Galerie Museum, Thyssen-Bornemisza Art Contemporary, SFMoMA, Hong Kong’s Tai Kwun Centre for Heritage and Arts, Frieze London, and the Yerba Buena Center for the Arts among others.
 He is the recipient of a 2021-22 American Academy in Rome Residency in the visual arts.

 As a preservation architect, Otero-Pailos collaborates on the creative restoration and interpretation of landmark sites.
-Notably, Otero-Pailos achieved an award-winning restoration of New Holland Island in St. Petersburg, Russia, in partnership with WorkAC, and most recently, the restoration of the Eero Saarinen designed U.S. Embassy in Oslo (1959) in collaboration with Erik Langdalen as preservation architects, and Lund Hagem/Atelier Oslo as lead architects.
+Notably, Otero-Pailos achieved an award-winning restoration of New Holland Island in St. Petersburg, Russia, in partnership with WorkAC, and most recently, the award-winning restoration of the Eero Saarinen designed U.S. Embassy in Oslo (1959) in collaboration with Erik Langdalen as preservation architects, and Lund Hagem/Atelier Oslo as lead architects.

 Alongside his art and preservation practices, he is Director and Professor of Historic Preservation at Columbia University’s Graduate School of Architecture, Planning, and Preservation (GSAPP), where he also directs the Columbia Preservation Technology Lab, and where he founded the US’s first PhD program in Historic Preservation (2017).